sjbennett123/polarlarp/content/_index.md

 **Overview of writeups**: This event may be different than many of you are used to, we have a lot more structure and writing than you have probably seen in the past.
 This might seem stifling, but we hope that we can convince you that can make for great experience for both you and the players.

-- Overview
+- Overview:
-- Monster cards
+- Monster Cards:
-- Lore
+- Lore:
-- Advice
+- Advice:

 **Overview of Setting**: